It’s a common question to be asked: What is your approach in therapy?

 - Connecting with others.
 Or, finding out what’s in the way of connecting with others (see self-compassion work and self-soothing) and moving past it.
 Being connected with others is fundamental to our mental and physical health.
 This may involve learning communication skills, learning to set and keep boundaries, and understanding your childhood and family of origin.

-- Identifying where you want to go (goals) based on what is most important to you (values).
+- Identifying what is most important to you (values) and from there, deciding where you want to go (goals).
 What do you want to change, and why do the things you want to change matter to you?
+Who do you want to be?

 This list is not exhaustive, but I think it provides a useful peek into what therapy with me is like.
 If you have questions, please don’t hesitate to reach out.